Actionable Insights

 The Oversight

-Governance does not end when the portfolio is built.
+Governance does not end once the portfolio is built.
 It continues every quarter, every year, and every time markets give the committee a reason to second-guess itself.
-The oversight structure is what separates the endowments that survive market cycles from the ones that don't.
+A reliable oversight structure is often what separates the endowments that survive market cycles from the ones that don’t.

 4.1